EmmelyDurieux/Internship_2023/README.md

 note: in this script you will see that I load tensorflow before and after I activate and use my virtualenv.
 This is on purpose, if I don't do it this way my virtualenv and/or tensorflow simply don't want to work.
 This is not a universal problem, so when running this script on another system, it's possible that this won't be necessary.
 If there are other problems working with virtualenv it can help to restart R and clean the environment.

+note 2: There is a block of code put in comments for data augmentation (data resampling), this should only be used if there are less than 200 samples.
+If there are less than 200 samples the accuracy of the autoencoder is significantly lower.

 ### output
 - latent-space.txt : latent space variable representation (32) for each sample
 - taxa-latent-variable.txt : each latent variable with their top 5 most weighted features